 University went pretty well, I graduated top of my class with a 1st class degree.
-On my last day of uni, a lecturer told the class about a job making websites for a company 10 minutes up the road.
+On my last day of uni, a lecturer told the class I was in about a job making websites for a company 10 minutes up the road.
 I thought it sounded fun, applied and got the job and my life making e-commerce and CMS websites for large household brands was born.

 I really enjoyed my first few years of learning about the job and building things.
 After a while, I started to feel a little jaded about my career choice.
 In the few companies I had worked, office politics seemed to play a bigger part of being successful and rising to the top rather than being able to focus on working with someone to help them build something they were happy with.

-I've been self-employed ever since, so I've spent more of my career working for myself than I have been an employee.
+I made that decision over a decade now.
 It wasn't until I took responsibility for my career that things really changed for me in terms of me really focusing on honing my craft and finding a deeper motivation to help people make better digital products.

-After starting my own business, I thought a great way to promote myself was to start a website, which has evolved over many years into the thing you are now reading.
-2013.
+After starting my own business, I thought a great way to promote myself was to start a website, which has evolved over many years into this website you are now reading.
 Over time it has grown to be something a lot larger and a lot bigger than just myself.

-This site has received over 1,500,000 million pages view and on a monthly basis about 18 thousnad unique visitors, find benefit from the tutorials I have written.
-I never really considered myself a writer, but, now it is definitly something that I love.
+This site has now received over 2 million pages of view and on a monthly, around 18 thousand unique visitors, and benefit from the tutorials I have written.
+I never really considered myself a writer, but, now it is definitely something that I love.